rufio-tf2/reed-config/README.md

 To install my files, open the `custom` folder that's inside of the `tf` folder.
 If `custom` doesn't exist, just create it.

 1. Navigate into `tf/custom/`.
-1. Find the ZIP of my config that you downloaded and drag it into `custom`.
+1. Move my config into here.
-1. Unzip the `reed-config` that you downloaded, and remove the ZIP; you don't need it anymore.

 You should now have my config located at `tf/custom/reed-config`.
 Restart TF2 and everything should be setup.